GardenGroupUO/NISP/Documentation/source/How_To_Run_NISP.rst

 Output files that are created by NISP
 *************************************

-Examples of the plots that are created are shown below.
+Examples of the plots and text document that are created by NISP can be found on Github (`click here <https://github.com/GardenGroupUO/NISP/tree/main/Documentation/source/results>`_) and are shown below.
 The first of these is the interpolation scheme plot, which shows all the estimated energies of nanoclusters across the size range of nanoclusters that you are measuring across.
 An example of this for Au nanoclusters, using the RGL potetial with parameters from Baletto *et al.* (`DOI: 10.1063/1.1448484 <https://doi.org/10.1063/1.1448484>`_), is shown below:

 .. image:: results/Au_Max_Size_2000_Interpolation_Scheme.png
    :width: 800